yxie7333/cs596final/README.md

 ## Run in Google colab (Tesla T4 GPU or CPU)
 - Change your runtime type to certain type(T4 or CPU)
-- if you are trying to run in the google colab, you have to import all these libraries for the enviorment set up
+- if you are trying to run on the google colab, you have to import all these libraries for the enviorment set up
     ```python
     !pip install --upgrade xarray zarr gcsfs google-auth
     import xarray as xr